Thousands fill Washington's streets to protest Israel's war in Gaza during Netanyahu visit

 Republican presidential nominee Donald Trump said on Truth Social that he would meet with Netanyahu on Friday.

-Associated Press writers Olla Mokhtar, Olivia Diaz and Lea Skene contributed to this report.
+Associated Press writers Olla Mokhtar, Olivia Diaz, Michael Kunzelman and Lea Skene contributed to this report.

 Credit: AP